javaprofile/lock_based_concurrency_control/README.md

 * Link:

 **Abstract:**\
-This paper addresses performance degradation in distributed database systems caused by high transaction conflict rates.
-It examines how concurrent access to shared data under Snapshot Isolation leads to write-write conflicts, increased transaction aborts, and reduced throughput.
-The study emphasizes the role of Multi-Version Concurrency Control in managing consistency while enabling concurrent transaction execution across distributed nodes.
-By maintaining multiple data versions and isolating transactions effectively, this approach reduces conflicts and improves system performance.
-The paper highlights the need for efficient, conflict-aware concurrency control mechanisms in large-scale distributed database environments.
+This paper addresses throughput degradation in distributed database systems caused by inefficiencies in lease-based locking mechanisms.
+It examines how time-bound locks, while essential for fault tolerance and deadlock prevention, can lead to increased contention and reduced performance under high concurrency.
+The study emphasizes the role of fundamental locking strategies, including shared and exclusive locks, pessimistic and optimistic locking, and two-phase locking, in ensuring data consistency across distributed environments such as Kubernetes and etcd.
+By analyzing lease duration and lock acquisition behavior, the proposed approach improves lock utilization and reduces unnecessary blocking.
+The paper highlights the need for efficient, lightweight lease-based locking mechanisms to enhance throughput and reliability in large-scale distributed systems.

 **Key Contributions:**
-* **Conflict Rate Reduction:**\
+* **Lease-Based Locking Optimization:**\
-Developed a conflict management approach using Multi-Version Concurrency Control to reduce transaction interference in distributed database systems.
+Analyzed throughput limitations in lease-based locking mechanisms used in distributed database systems under high concurrency.

 * **Concurrency Control Enhancement:**\
-Analyzed limitations of Snapshot Isolation and addressed write-write conflicts and write skew anomalies in high-concurrency environments.
+Studied shared, exclusive, pessimistic, optimistic, and two-phase locking models to understand their impact on data consistency and lock contention.

 * **Performance Evaluation:** \
-  Assessed the impact of conflict rates on transaction aborts, throughput, and latency under write-intensive workloads.
+  Evaluated the effect of lease duration, lock contention, and expiration behavior on throughput and transaction latency in distributed environments.

 * **Research Leadership:**\
-  Led the study and implementation focusing on improving consistency and performance in distributed databases through advanced concurrency control techniques.
+  Led the study and implementation focusing on improving throughput and reliability of distributed systems using optimized lease-based locking mechanisms.

 **Relevance & Real-World Impact**
-* **Conflict Rate Reduction:**\
+* **Improved Throughput in Distributed Systems:**\
-Improved transaction throughput in distributed database systems by reducing write-write conflicts and transaction aborts using Multi-Version Concurrency Control.
+Enhanced system performance by reducing lock contention and blocking caused by inefficient lease-based locking under concurrent workloads.

-* **Enhanced Concurrency Management:**\
+* **Reliable Fault-Tolerant Locking:**\
-Enabled safe and efficient concurrent transaction execution across distributed nodes by addressing consistency challenges inherent in Snapshot Isolation.
+Strengthened automatic lock recovery and deadlock prevention in distributed platforms such as Kubernetes and etcd through effective lease management.

 * **System Performance Improvement :** \
-    Lowered latency and retry overhead in high-traffic, write-intensive workloads through effective conflict detection and resolution mechanisms.
+    Reduced resource contention and improved transaction progress in high-traffic environments by refining lease-based lock acquisition and release behavior.
 * **Academic & Research Impact:** \
-    Findings support ongoing research and educational efforts in distributed databases, concurrency control, and scalable data management systems.
+    Supports ongoing research and educational initiatives in distributed databases, locking protocols, and concurrency control for scalable systems.

 **Experimental Results (Summary)**: